ProsperOdali/swiftfetch/README.md

 # SwiftFetch

-SwiftFetch is a lightweight command-line tool for downloading PDF files from an HTTP directory listing, such as one served by Python's `uploadserver`.
+SwiftFetch is a lightweight command-line tool for downloading files from an HTTP directory listing, such as one served by Python's `uploadserver`.

 ## Features

-- Download all PDF files from a local HTTP file server.
+- Download all files from a local HTTP file server.
 - Simple command-line interface.
 - Lightweight and easy to use.